“And behold, I am sending the promise of my Father upon you, but stay in the city until you are clothed with power from on high.” Luke 24:46-53

-We celebrate the Feast of the Ascension of Jesus, that in between time of his presence at the Resurrection, and that of the coming of the Spirit at Pentecost.
-Luke’s gospels ends here and the gospel writer takes up the narrative of the apostles and their witness in the Acts of the Apostles.
+We celebrate that in-between time of his presence at the Resurrection — and the of the coming of the Spirit on Pentecost.
+Luke ends his witness here, and the gospel writer takes up the narrative of the apostles and their witness in the Acts of the Apostles.
 Here the word “witness” has the meaning of “martyr.”

 Today is Mother’s Day.
 Is there a connection between this feast day and the special day when we honor our mothers?